se-edu/se-book/cppToJava/inheritance/abstractClassesAndMethods/text.md

 </box>

-**When an abstract class is subclassed, the subclass should provides implementations for all of the abstract methods in its parent class or else the subclass must also be declared abstract.**
+**When an abstract class is subclassed, the subclass should provides implementations for all of the abstract methods in its superclass or else the subclass must also be declared abstract.**

 <box>